google/sxg-rs/cloudflare_worker/README.md

 1. To check whether the worker generates a valid SXG, use Chrome browser to open `https://${WORKER_HOST}/.sxg/test.html`.

+   * If the worker shows error, you can use
+     `cd cloudflare_worker && wrangler tail --format pretty` to see the logs.

    * If you are using ACME, it takes a few minutes to get the certificate.
      During this time, the test page always fails.